- Department of Philosophy, School of Humanities, University of Adelaide, South Australia 5005, Australia

 - BPhil supervisions: Metaphysics, Theory of Knowledge, Philosophy of Science.

-- Katherine Munn, DPhil, Rationality: An Expansive Bayesian Theory (2012, joint supervisor with John Hawthorne)
+- Katherine Munn, DPhil, Rationality: An Expansive Bayesian Theory (2012, secondary supervisor)

-- Barbara Vetter, DPhil, Potentiality and Possibility (2010, joint supervisor with Tim Williamson)
+- Barbara Vetter, DPhil, Potentiality and Possibility (2010, secondary supervisor)

 - Luke Fenton-Glynn, DPhil, A Probabilistic Analysis of Causation (2009)